CubicMelon/terumet/README.md

 ![Terumetal Desert Ore](https://github.com/Terumoc/terumet/blob/master/tutorial/ore_desert_stone.png)

-Like any other standard Minetest ore, mining it provides you with one or more raw lumps of ore, which can be cooked in a furnace to create ingots.
+Like any other standard Minetest ore mining it provides you with one or more raw lumps of ore, which can be cooked in a furnace to create ingots.

-Do not make too many ingots from this new ore though because it is much better used as a flux for alloying than by itself; most tools made from raw Terumetal Ore will be very brittle, breaking quickly.
+Do not make too many ingots from this new ore though because it is much better used as a flux for alloying than by itself; most tools made from raw Terumetal Ore will be very brittle and break quickly.
 In a pinch they *can* be useful since they are capable of digging very hard material quickly (and curiously, *ONLY* very hard material) but will only last a few blocks worth of digging.

 ## Alloy Smelter
 The real use of Terumetal Ingots is creating an Alloy Smelter: